 - Thoroughly wash and dry the potatoes.
 Get all the dirt off and make sure they are dry so the olive oil and seasonings will stick.

 - Feel free to play around with the seasonings.
-Roasted Red Potatoes are great with just salt and pepper too.
+They are great with just salt and pepper too.

 - If they don’t come out crispy enough once they’re fully cooked, turn on the broiler and let them roast that way for a few more minutes to crisp them up.